 You should let us know on the application form if you have any special dietary restrictions so the family can take this into account at mealtimes.

 It isn't obligatory nor are they expecting one, but you can bring a present for the host family or for the mother of the family.
 It doesn’t have to be anything expensive; it shouldn’t be heavy or breakable.
 Look for a present that you can give to the family or the mother on your arrival.
 It doesn’t really matter what it is, it’s the thought that counts.
 Something traditional from your home state or region is always a good option.

 Not all Spanish homes have a bathtub, but it definitely is preferable to take a shower instead of a bath.
 Spaniards are very environmentally conscious when it comes to water use.
 You can shower every day but do try to keep your showers short.

 All host family options include Wifi.
 There are also places in Seville with free Wi-Fi and you will be given information about this upon your arrival.

-The insurance company has arranged the health care to be with the best private hospitals in the Seville area and also includes care in any hospital in Spain or in any other European country.
+The program has medical insurance as well as repatriation insurance.
+The insurance company has arranged the health care to be with the best private hospitals in the Seville area.
+Medicine is not covered in the health insurance plan.